Poppy meadows of Merced Valley and Hite Cove

 Which poppy is it?

 There is some controversy regarding the species of poppies seen in Merced River Vallery and Hite Cove.
 While some state that this beautiful orange flower is California poppy (Eschscholzia californica Cham.), others consider that most of these plants are tufted poppies (Eschscholzia caespitosa Benth.).
-Both plants are very similar and California poppy forms numerous diverse forms, thus for non-specialist it is not that easy to differentiate them.
+Both plants are very similar and California poppy forms numerous diverse forms, thus for a non-specialist, it is not that easy to differentiate them.

 Hite Cove Trail